 Middle age is the most common time of diagnosis for men with hereditary hemochromatosis or iron overload.

-So many times a man with hemochromatosis either doesn’t get the proper diagnosis from his doctor or doesn’t seek medical attention in the first place… and all the while, he is starting to experience the symptoms of too much iron in the blood.
+So many times, a man with hemochromatosis either doesn’t get the proper diagnosis from his doctor or doesn’t seek medical attention in the first place.
+All the while, he is starting to experience the symptoms of too much iron in the blood.

 Side Effects of Too Much Iron in Men